gjeschke/MMMx/docs/source/ensemble_analysis.rst

     figures format

 Arguments
-    *   ``format`` - one of the formats in which Matlab can save figures, e.g. 'pdf', default is 'pdf' Remarks
+    *   ``format`` - one of the formats in which Matlab can save figures, e.g. 'pdf','svg','png', 'jpg', default is 'pdf' Remarks
     *   figure saving is on by default in this module, use format 'off' to switch it off